- Watch Steve Lucas of SAP confuse the meaning of “magnanimous” and call out other vendors for greedy.

 - Steve Lucas lies a lot and SAP has no consideration for whether its executives either continually lie, or have any idea what they are talking about.

 The way I see it, there’s nothing wrong with HANA or SAP’s pitch.
 It makes sense in isolation.
-But in the context of wider market changes, will buyers agree?
+But in the context of broader market changes, will buyers agree?
 I’m not entirely sure.

 Wow… is all we can say to that analysis.

 Diginomica does not have authors who have an authentic experience in SAP.
-This, combined with SAP paying Diginomica is why they are such reliable repeaters of SAP’s messaging.
-This is a perfect example of them serving as a tool of SAP.
+This, combined with SAP paying Diginomica, is why they are such reliable repeaters of SAP’s messaging.
+This is a perfect example of them serving as a tool for SAP.
 There was no analysis provided in this article by Diginomica.